Rtulpe/DFS-Path-Finding/README.md

 # VerticalPrototype

-DFS path finding algorithm implementation for randomly generated 2D map.
+DFS path finding algorithm implementation for randomly generated 2D map, for a distributed system.